 When my friend walked off the field, grinning from ear to ear, I asked him, “Who won?”

 That was nine years ago this fall and a significant moment in our relationship for both of us.
 He knew if I was willing to stand out in the rain watching him play rugby—me, the girl who’d had to ask him if Canada played in the NFL—then I was pretty serious about him.
-A few decades before that, his mom had showed up at 1 am to watch his father play hockey on a fun league and that ended as one of their first dates.
+A few decades before that, his mom had shown up at 1 am to watch his father play hockey on a fun league and that ended as one of their first dates.

 Over the next year, as our relationship turned serious, I watched more rugby games.
 I even joined the girls’ team the next summer and played one game before my husband wrecked his knee and was out for the summer.
 By the time I was taking Sunshine to watch games with me, I knew exactly what was going on—and when to yell encouragement.